Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The fact that it just "clicks" when you try to turn it over may mean that the engine has seized up.
 Lack of oil mixed in the gas could lead to this.
 Also, you may want to try to replace the carburetor.
 Plenty of "How-to" sites on Utube and choose a reputable online business for mower parts and they should allow you to return carburetor if that is not the problem.

 My brother has an old riding mower (90s I think) that won't start.
 He put in fresh gas, a new battery, and fresh oil, but the engine won't start.
 He says it's just making a click, the motor shakes, but nothing happens.
-He is tight on money and can't afford major repairs or parts.
-Any suggestions on what's wrong with it and how to fix it?

 The switch is under the seat.
 Disconnect it and reconnect it.